Plymouth Cricket Club

-Plymouth Cricket Club is a cricket club who have three teams playing in the Devon Cricket League, having withdrawn their 4th side in the 2017 season.
-The club was formed at least by 1830, playing a match against Devonport Cricket Club on 18 August 1830.
+Plymouth Cricket Club is a cricket club who have four teams playing in the Devon Cricket League.
+The club was formed at least by 1828, when a meeting was held at Plymouth Racecourse, Chelson Meadow.
 The first and second teams play at Mount Wise Cricket Ground, formerly used by the United Services Cricket Club and before them The Garrison Cricket Club.

 During the COVID-19 pandemic, the ground was used as a vaccination centre.